balena/radixdb/README.md

     $ ./radixdb2dot f.radixdb | dot -Tpng -of.png

 `radixdb2dot` dumps the database in a format recognized by the Graphviz `dot` tool.
-This tool has informational/academic/toy purposes, and doesn't work well on very long databases.
+This tool has informational/academic/toy purposes, and does not perform well on very long databases.

 Here's a toy example of a real database: